compmetagen/micca/doc/source/phyloseq.rst

     :align: center
     :scale: 75%

-Alternatively, we can merge the OTU at the phylum level and build a new phyloseq object.
+Alternatively, we can merge the OTUs at the phylum level and build a new phyloseq object.
 Given a taxonomic rank (in this case the phylum), the phyloseq function ``tax_glom`` merges the OTU with the same taxonomy, summing the relative abundance values: